yupeng0921/pymixin/README.md

     >>> m.mixin_func()
     'do_mixin_a'

-If the class have funciton which has the same name as the mixin, the mixin method will be overwrite:
+If the class has a funciton which has the same name as the mixin, the mixin method will be overwrite:

     >>> class MixinA(Mixin):
     ...     def mixin_func(self):